Platinum Jubilee generation ‘have seen huge changes over their lives’ - NewsBreak

 A small but growing share can hope to receive a royal greeting on their 100th birthday.

-Of the Jubilee generation alive today, just over one in 40 men and just under one in 20 women are expected to still be alive in 2052.
+Of the Jubilee generation alive today, just more than one in 40 men and just less than one in 20 women are expected to still be alive in 2052.

 When they were 25, at the time of the Silver Jubilee, their average incomes were £12,500 (in 2020–21 prices), compared with an average of £10,700 for the whole of the UK.